 Through this fund we can help you with short-term one-time assistance for such things as hydro arrears or disconnection, rental arrears to avoid eviction as well as other emergency situations.
 Please complete the Healthy Communities Application and return it to the DSB office nearest you.

-How to Apply for Social Housing:
+How to Apply for Community Housing:

 How to Apply for Direct Shelter Subsidy